Welcome to our Reception Classes

 Our weekly themes are led by the children.
 Each week we share ideas and then pick a theme for the coming week.

-Our PE days are:
+Our PE days for both classes are:

-- Thursday (am) Owls
+- Thursday

 RE learning